A Piece of English History

 England's Oldest Commercial Vineyard Est. 1952

-Established in 1952 by Major-General Sir Guy Salisbury-Jones, Hambledon Vineyard prides itself on a long and rich heritage of innovation in English winemaking.
-Read more about England's Oldest Vineyard, nestled within the 'Cradle of Cricket'.
+Founded in 1952 by Major-General Sir Guy Salisbury-Jones, Hambledon Vineyard boasts a distinguished legacy of pioneering English winemaking.
+Discover more about this historic vineyard, beautifully situated in the heart of the 'Cradle of Cricket'.

 Since 1952